Surrey, BC

 In this article, we’ll be providing eight guidelines to follow for summer eye safety, ranging from appropriate eye protection to best swimming practices.

 This can happen when sunlight reflects off water, sand, snow, or other highly reflective surfaces and enters your eyes.
 These UV rays can damage your eye’s surface, which can result in discomfort, redness, blurriness, and even momentary vision loss.
-Wear UV-protective eyewear outside and the proper eye protection to avoid developing photokeratitis.
+Wear UV-p

 Summer is a fantastic season for home remodelling and yard maintenance, but it is also a period when many eye injuries occur.
 Clear the area of any material that might go airborne and harm your eye before commencing work in the yard or around the house.